Galaxy Pods Chinatown, a Singapore capsule hotel

 Arriving to Galaxy Pods Chinatown

 The first thing which stands out is the location; right in the heart of Chinatown, walkable distance to all of the main sights in Singapore.
-You’re also surrounded by lots of bars and restaurants, plus there is a 7-Eleven just around the corner, handy for snacks and drinks if you’re trying to avoid the expensive Singapore prices.
+You’re also surrounded by lots of bars and restaurants, plus there is a 7-Eleven and Starbucks just around the corner, handy for snacks and drinks if you’re trying to avoid the expensive Singapore prices.

 As you’d expect from such a central location, there are a couple of MRT stations very close by (Chinatown and Telok Ayer).